 32. Ride the great glass elevators up to the eighth-floor lobby in the New York Marriott Marquis, where you'll find a space-age revolving lounge with a view and no-cost restrooms.

 33. Bring a picnic to the underused DeWitt Clinton Park, which features a playground, ball courts, and a bathroom that's open year-round.
-Or take your pick of another Midtown playground like the recently revamped Ramone Aponte Playground on 47th Street between Eighth and Ninth Avenues.
+Or take your pick of another Midtown playground like the revamped Ramone Aponte Playground on 47th Street between Eighth and Ninth Avenues.

 34. You don't need to wait until the Ninth Avenue International Food Festival to sample all of the diverse cuisines you'll find on the street.